 Sales in the Scientific & Other market are largely driven by sales to governments, universities, and research institutions.
-We address the Scientific & Other market with several technologies, including MBE, ALD, MOCVD, Wet Processing, & IBD/IBE, which support scientific, optical coating and other applications, such as Micro-Electromechanical Systems
+We address the Scientific & Other market with several technologies, including MBE, ALD, MOCVD, Wet Processing, and IBD/IBE, which support scientific, optical coating and other applications, and sales in this market declined slightly in 2024 from the prior year.